meekrosoft/fff/README.md

 ## How do I fake a function with a function pointer parameter?

-Using FFF to stub functions that have function pointer parameter can cause problems when trying to stub them.
+Using fff to stub functions that have function pointer parameter can cause problems when trying to stub them.
 Presented here is an example how to deal with this situation.

 If you need to stub a function that has a function pointer parameter, e.g. something like: